Skip-stop: Rail operation

 In some systems, such as the New York City Subway, these are considered as two separate services (and formerly the /, which was discontinued in May 2005), as if the two services were separate lines instead of two different stopping patterns on the same line.
 On other systems, the alternating services are distinguished by lights on the train.
-For example, the Santiago Metro – which runs skip-stop services on line 2, line 4, and line 5 during the morning and evening rush hours – use trains with marker lights stop only at the minor stations that are located on the (la ruta roja) and trains with marker lights that stop only at the minor stations that are located on the (la ruta verde).
+For example, the Santiago Metro – which runs skip-stop services on line 2, line 4, and line 5 during the morning and evening rush hours – use trains with red marker lights stop only at the minor stations that are located on the red route (la ruta roja) and trains with green marker lights that stop only at the minor stations that are located on the green route (la ruta verde).
 There are some stations where all trains stop, which are known as common stations (estaciones comunes); common stations allow passengers to change between trains to get to their final destination.

 The Chicago "L" used skip-stop service (noted as "A" and "B" services) from the 1940s until the mid 1990s, at which point it was discontinued in favor of all-stop service.
 This was done to reduce waiting times for passengers riding to or from "A" and "B" stations who could only take half of the trains.
 It also eliminated the need for a train transfer for passengers riding from an "A" station to a "B" station, which required a transfer at an "AB" (all trains stop) station to complete their trip.
 Further, the system was simpler to use for new riders and visitors.

 Philadelphia's SEPTA Market-Frankford Line also used skip-stop service (also noted as "A" and "B" services) from 1956 until February 2020, at which point it was discontinued in favor of all-stop service.

 In Australia, Adelaide's suburban rail Gawler Line only has 2 tracks.
 To speed up service, starting in 2008, it uses skip-stop operation on weekdays, where trains only stop at alternating sets of minor stations, while all trains stop at major stops known as "High Frequency Stations".